 b) Most South African agricultural exports go to Africa.
 The EU, Asia and the Middle East are other major markets.

-Notes taken from an article by Wandile Sihlobo (Agbiz), October 2016, which can be found at www.thegreenkeeper.co.za/agriculture-needs-action-to-sow-success/
+Notes taken from the DAFF minister’s budget speech, May 2018, and an article by Wandile Sihlobo (Agbiz), October 2016, which can be found at www.thegreenkeeper.co.za/agriculture-needs-action-to-sow-success/

 “On the international front, the changing global environment and increasing standards on food safety excludes smaller farmers to play a critical role in international market access.
 Over and above this is the cost to access foreign markets.
 Stringent sanitary and phytosanitary, private standards, labelling and other technical requirements have gone beyond compliance capacity of many smallholders.
 Lack of market access could constrain growth and the targeted jobs that the sector intend to create” [Agricultural Policy Action Plan (APAP), p 116].